Change language:

 • politically exposed persons and their family members.

-• a shareholder;
+• shareholder;

 • the true beneficiary;